 1. Before wearing any masks, make sure that you have undergone fit testing.
-Find a perfectly fitting mask for your face shape.
+Find a perfectly fitting mask for your shape.
 No leaks should exist.
 Even though you feel like the mask fits you perfectly, it is not a guarantee that the mask will completely protect you from hazardous particulates.
 Avoid chewing gum or eating anything 15 minutes prior to fit testing.
 As not to interfere with the fitting, completely shave your beard.

 2. Before you put on the mask, check it for any damage.
 If you do find any, do not use it and replace it with a new one.

 3. Wash your hands before putting on the disposable respirators.
 This step is to make sure that no dust will come in contact with the inside of the mask and that you are putting on a clean respirator mask.